stargately/blockroma/README.md

 ![blockroma-v0.1-demo](https://tp-misc.b-cdn.net/blockroma-v0.1-2.gif)

+> The project is still in development with an unstable version 0.1.0.
+As a result, there might be breaking changes before 1.0.0.

 Feature List

 - [x] realtime + catchup indexer, based on web3 JSONRPC and WSS APIs, for blocks, txs, and addresses.